Ten-Day War: Preparations for war

-On 23 December 1990, Slovenia held a referendum, which passed with 88.5% of overall electorate supporting independence (94.8% of votes cast), with a turnout of 93.3%.
+On 23 December 1990, Slovenia held a referendum, which passed with 88.5% of overall electorate supporting independence (95.7% of votes cast), with a turnout of 93.3%.
 The Slovenian government was well aware that the federal government in Belgrade might seek to use military force to quash Slovenia's move towards independence.
-Immediately after the Slovenian elections, the Yugoslav People's Army announced a new defence doctrine that would apply across the country.
-The Tito-era doctrine of "General People's Defence", in which each republic maintained a Territorial Defence Force, was to be replaced by a centrally directed system of defence.
+Immediately after the Slovenian elections, the JNA announced a new defence doctrine that would apply across the country.
+The Tito-era doctrine of "General People's Defence", in which each republic maintained a territorial defence (TO), was to be replaced by a centrally directed system of defence.
 The republics would lose their role in defence matters, and their TOs would be disarmed and subordinated to the JNA's headquarters in Belgrade.

 The Slovenian government resisted these moves and successfully ensured that the majority of Slovenian Territorial Defence equipment was kept out of the hands of the JNA.
 It also declared in a constitutional amendment passed on 28 September 1990 that its TO would be under the sole command of the Slovenian government.
 At the same time, the Slovenian government set up a secret alternative command structure, known as the Manoeuvre Structures of National Protection (Manevrska struktura narodne zaščite, or MSNZ).
-This was an existing but antiquated institution, unique to Slovenia, which was intended to enable the republic to form an ad hoc defence structure, akin to a Home Guard.
+This was an existing but antiquated institution, unique to Slovenia, which was intended to enable the republic to form an ad hoc defence structure, akin to a home guard.
 It was of negligible importance prior to 1990, with antiquated weapons and few members.
 However, the DEMOS-led government realised that the MSNZ could be adapted to provide a parallel organisation to the TO that would be entirely in the hands of the Slovenian government.